Glaucoma for advise and examination in earls colne & frinton

 Glaucoma is a common eye condition where the optic nerve, which connects the eye to the brain, becomes damaged.
 It’s usually caused by fluid building up in the front part of the eye, which increases pressure inside the eye.
 Glaucoma can lead to loss of vision if it’s not diagnosed and treated early

 Open angle glaucoma often takes many years to develop to a point where the patient eventually becomes aware of vision problems.
 It is painless and slowly restricts the peripheral vision on the nose side of an eye at first.
 This makes the vision loss especially insidious as the other eye covers for the loss in the initial phase of glaucoma.
 As a result it occurs so slowly a lot of peripheral vision can be lost before someone becomes aware that there is loss of vision.
 Clinically, we see a change in the appearance of the optic nerve at the back of the eye, which will also be associated with a change in the visual field.
 The pressure in the eye may also be raised in the region of 20 – 30 mmHg, but that is not always the case.
 So just concentrating on the pressure is not a wise move and a significant amount of glaucoma’s are missed if the focus is solely on eye pressure.
+The eye pressure increases due to too much fluid being produced in they eye and or not enough draining out via the trabecular meshwork.

 How to detect Glaucoma:

 The only way to detect Glaucoma early is by someone skilled assessing your eyes, e.g. during an Optometric eye examination.
 During this, the back of your eyes will be assessed, including the optic nerve, as well as the pressures being measured and where appropriate, the visual fields assessed.
+You may also benefit from an OCT scan.

 Glaucoma is most successfully managed if it is caught early, especially as any damage that has occurred is irreversible, therefore regular eye examinations are advised for everyone, especially if you have an increased risk.